 - International apprenticeships

-- March-August 2021: Site Visits/ Interviews / Second Artist Payment
+- March-August 2022: Site Visits / Interviews for Apprenticeship Documentation / Second Payments

 For more information, please contact: